Why Hykell ?

 When to migrate and when to stay on Intel

-Migration is a highly effective strategy, but it is not a universal solution for every workload.
-To accelerate your Graviton gains, you should prioritize workloads that are already containerized or written in interpreted languages such as Python, Java, Node.js, or Go.
-These runtimes have mature ARM64 support and usually require zero code changes to achieve immediate ROI.
+Migration is highly effective for modern, cloud-native applications, but it is not a universal solution.
+You should prioritize workloads that use interpreted languages like Python, Java, Node.js, or Go, as these runtimes have mature ARM64 support and typically require zero code changes.

-Successfully migrating applications to Graviton instances requires a data-driven strategy to ensure you are not leaving money on the table.
-Many teams capture the initial 20% savings from the instance switch but miss the remaining 20% by failing to adjust their Compute Savings Plans or neglecting to right-size their new ARM-based environment.
+A successful transition to Graviton requires more than a simple instance swap; it requires a data-driven strategy to avoid leaving savings on the table.
+Many teams capture the initial 20% savings from the architecture switch but miss the additional 20% available through proper right-sizing and commitment rebalancing.

-Ready to see how much your Intel instances are overcharging you?
-Start your audit with Hykell today and reduce your AWS bill by up to 40% without lifting a finger.
+Ready to stop overpaying for x86 compute?
+Start your audit with Hykell today and reduce your AWS bill by up to 40% without the manual engineering overhead.

 Share the Post: